diabolik13/Cavern/README.md

      ```shell
      write_results(nt, mesh, output, filename.split(".")[0], '.xdmf')
      ```
-     The results will be saved in the `~/output/mesh_filename/` folder of the project's root directory.

     If you want to save evolution of the calculated parameters in time for an arbitrary point A on the domain, use the following line:
      ```shell